|

 desktop printers.
 But even those cannot reproduce neon colors as they appear

-the limitations of the smaller gamet.
+the limitations of the smaller gamut.

 You mean